openshine/minino/examples/hello_world/README.md

 ``` bash
 $ ../../rebar get-deps compile
 ```
-You need minino escript, as well.
+You need the minino escript, as well.
 ``` bash
 $ cp ../../bin/minino .
 ```